logo for volleyballadvisors.com

 Right side hitters aim to place themselves to the right front playing position.

-Opposites need to have great blocking skills since they play against the opposite hitter of the opponent when in the front row.
+Opposites need to have great blocking skills since they play against the opposite hitter of the opponent or opponent's outside hitter when in the front row.

 Opposites also need to have defensive skills because they also play the back row where they are responsible of hitting 3 meter or 10 feet balls from the right back position.